26F-Studio/Techmino/legals.md

 N3TWORK is a registered trademark of N3TWORK Inc. © 2021 N3TWORK Inc.

-"EA" and "Electronic Arts" are registered trademark of Electronic Arts Inc. © 2021 Electronic Arts Inc.
+"EA" and "Electronic Arts" are registered trademarks of Electronic Arts Inc. © 2021 Electronic Arts Inc.

-Oculus Quest is a register trademark of Facebook Technologies, LLC. © Facebook, Inc.
+Oculus Quest is a registered trademark of Facebook Technologies, LLC. © Facebook, Inc.

 GoldWave is a registered trademark of GoldWave, Inc.